Am I fit for this physical activity? Neural embedding of physical conditioning from inertial sensors: Abstract

 \section{Abstract}

-\baselineskip=9pt Inertial Measurement Unit (IMU) sensors are becoming increasingly ubiquitous in everyday devices such as smartphones, fitness watches, etc. As a result, the array of health-related applications that tap onto this data has been growing, as well as the importance of designing accurate prediction models for tasks such as human activity recognition (HAR).
-However, one important task that has received little attention is the prediction of an individual's heart rate when undergoing a physical activity using IMU data.
-This could be used, for example, to determine which activities are safe for a person without having him/her actually perform them.
-We propose a neural architecture for this task composed of convolutional and LSTM layers, similarly to the state-of-the-art techniques for the closely related task of HAR.
-However, our model includes a convolutional network that extracts, based on sensor data from a previously executed activity, a physical conditioning embedding (PCE) of the individual to be used as the LSTM's initial hidden state.
-We evaluate the proposed model, dubbed PCE-LSTM, when predicting the heart rate of 23 subjects performing a variety of physical activities from IMU-sensor data available in public datasets (PAMAP2, PPG-DaLiA).
-For comparison, we use as baselines the only model specifically proposed for this task, and an adapted state-of-the-art model for HAR.
-PCE-LSTM yields over 10\% lower mean absolute error.
+\baselineskip=9pt Inertial Measurement Unit (IMU) sensors are present in everyday devices such as smartphones and fitness watches.
+As a result, the array of health-related research and applications that tap onto this data has been growing, but little attention has been devoted to the prediction of an individual's heart rate (HR) from IMU data, when undergoing a physical activity.
+Would that be even possible?
+If so, this could be used to design personalized sets of aerobic exercises, for instance.
+In this work, we show that it is viable to obtain accurate HR predictions from IMU data using Recurrent Neural Networks, provided only access to HR and IMU data from a short-lived, previously executed activity.
+We propose a novel method for initializing an RNN's hidden state vectors, using a specialized network that attempts to extract an embedding of the physical conditioning (PCE) of a subject.
+We show that using a discriminator in the training phase to help the model learn whether two PCEs belong to the same individual further reduces the prediction error.
+We evaluate the proposed model when predicting the HR of 23 subjects performing a variety of physical activities from IMU data available in public datasets (PAMAP2, PPG-DaLiA).
+For comparison, we use as baselines the only model specifically proposed for this task and an adapted state-of-the-art model for Human Activity Recognition (HAR), a closely related task.
+Our method, PCE-LSTM, yields over 10\% lower mean absolute error.
 We demonstrate empirically that this error reduction is in part due to the use of the PCE.
-Last, we use the two datasets (PPG-DaLiA, WESAD) to show that PCE-LSTM can also be successfully applied when photoplethysmography (PPG) sensors are available to rectify heart rate measurement errors caused by movement, outperforming the state-of-the-art deep learning baselines by more than 30\%.
+Last, we use the two datasets (PPG-DaLiA, WESAD) to show that PCE-LSTM can also be successfully applied when photoplethysmography (PPG) sensors are available, outperforming the state-of-the-art deep learning baselines by more than 30\%.

 \keywords{heart rate estimation, IMU sensors, photoplethysmography, neural networks}